stanfordnlp/stanza/_pages/tokenize.md

 {{ "You can only use spaCy to tokenize English text for now, since spaCy tokenizer does not handle multi-word token expansion for other languages." | markdownify }}
 {{ end }}

 While our neural pipeline can achieve significantly higher accuracy, rule-based tokenizer such as [`spaCy`](https://spacy.io) runs much faster when processing large-scale text.
 We provide an interface to use [`spaCy`](https://spacy.io) as the tokenizer for English by simply specifying in the `processors` option.
-Please make sure you have successfully downloaded and installed [`spaCy`](https://spacy.io) and English models following the [guide](https://spacy.io/usage).
+Please make sure you have successfully downloaded and installed [`spaCy`](https://spacy.io) and English models following their [usage guide](https://spacy.io/usage).

-The code below shows an example of tokenization and sentence segmentation with [`spaCy`](https://spacy.io):
+To perform tokenization and sentence segmentation with [`spaCy`](https://spacy.io), simply set the package for the `TokenizeProcessor` to `spacy`, as in the following example:

 ```python
 import stanza